-The Flameproof (Ex d) – EN 60079-1 ATEX protection concept is providing a strong and closely fitting enclosure to protect its contents.
+The Flameproof ATEX protection concept is providing a strong and closely fitting enclosure to protect its contents.
 The enclosure must be capable of containing an potential explosion.
-Any electronic sparking equipment may be placed in an flameproof enclosure, however there are some restrictions for fluids and batteries and minimum requirements for internal free space.
+Any electronic sparking equipment may be placed in a flameproof enclosure, however there are some restrictions for fluids and batteries and minimum requirements for internal free space.

 Flameproof protection lends itself to utilising off-the-shelf parts for the contents, for example electronic control boards or pcb’s.
 The enclosures can either be custom designed or standard.
 Using a standard certified Flameproof enclosure removes any uncertainty about its integrity.
-For operator control, cerfified components for example pushbuttons, can be fitted to an enclosure.
+For operator control, certified components such as pushbuttons can be fitted to an enclosure.

 Generally flameproof enclosures are made of cast iron or die cast aluminium, making them quite heavy.
 They are generally small to medium size because the casting process is more expensive as the size increases and the subsequent weight makes installation difficult.